lisajmarks/junior-web-interview/README.md

 - We look for creativity, originality, and a good user experience in your application if that's an area you focused on.

-- We look for readability, good architectural decisions, modularity, and a solid approach to testing in your code.

 ### License

 This project is [MIT licensed][mitlicense].